AnonymousPaperIJCAI2026/SADC-Net/README.md

 ## 🖼️ Visualization

-We provide qualitative visualizations of SADC-Net from three perspectives: the effectiveness of our core modules, comparisons with existing methods, and layer-wise hierarchical responses across the ViT backbone.
+We provide qualitative visualizations of SADC-Net from two perspectives: the effectiveness of our core modules and layer-wise hierarchical responses across the ViT backbone.

 ### 1. DCA and SAC Module Ablation